SumiSastri/dev-blogs/docs/local-environment-setup/part1-the-local-environment.md

 - Set Key Repeat to `Fast`
 - Set Delay Util Repeat to `Short`

-8. Check if you have Xcode installed - type
-`xcode` or  `xcode --version`

-9. Vim in the default text editor in a Mac, many developers prefer to use Vim instead of code editors and integrated development environments (IDE's) - bookmark [Vim CheatSheet](https://vimsheet.com/) you will find it useful when you are using a Mac terminal
+5. Vim in the default text editor in a Mac, many developers prefer to use Vim instead of code editors and integrated development environments (IDE's) - bookmark [Vim CheatSheet](https://vimsheet.com/) you will find it useful when you are using a Mac terminal

-10. Check your computer shell - a shell is a very basic user interface for accessing an operating system's service.
-Macs come shipped with a shell called 'Bash' by default.

-Type `echo $0`
-If you get the answer `/bin/zsh` then you are in the  shell and if you get `/bin/bash` you are in the Bash shell.

-Another way to identify which shell you are in  is, you should see a `%` instead of a `$` at the terminal prompt with Zish.

-Zish or `zsh` (Zish) has some extra features to make web-development easier.
-The American English pronunciation of Z is "zee", so Zee shell which can get confused with C shell (or seashell) so Zish is sometimes used instead of Zee Shell.
-The alphabets `zsh` was also the login of the original developer Paul Falstad's Yale professor Zhong Shao.

-More detail on what a computer shell is and how to set up and [manage the Bash and Zish shells in Part 3](https://sumisastri.github.io/dev-blogs/dev-environment/part4-secure-shells/)

-11. Speed up your mouse clicks on a Mac
+6. Speed up your mouse clicks on a Mac

 - Go to Trackpad and enable tap-to-click
 - Tracking speed to medium or fast
 - Click to Light

-12. Privacy and disabling Siri
+7. Privacy and disabling Siri

 Siri by default tracks everything – to disable (with a name like mine - Sumi, this is often confused with Siri so I disable Siri on all my Apple devices)

 - Go to settings (system-preferences)/ accessibility/ Siri/ disable all you want to disable from type to Siri main page – then go to Siri preferences and disable each app that you do not want Siri to track your voice on – open Siri privacy suggestions to disable each app individually

-13. To check your screen time and set breaks go to screen time in settings
+8. To check your screen time and set breaks go to screen time in settings

-14. Apple ID - each mac requires one (check with your office for what your user-name/ password should be)
+9. Apple ID - each mac requires one (check with your office for what your user-name/ password should be)

 _NOTE_Save this to add new packages from the app store or from online downloads.
 Note if you lose this Apple now takes about 5-6 days to reset your password after MFA kicks in.

-14. Reduce the number of times you require the use of your password - go to your terminal and paste this code
+10. Reduce the number of times you require the use of your password - go to your terminal and paste this code

   `echo $(whoami)" ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/$(whoami)`